CodeMettle/akka-solr/README.md

 Changelog
 ---------

+* **1.0.0**
+  * Update build to build against 2.10.5 and 2.11.6
+  * No code changes, but the project has been in production long enough to mark it as 1.0.
 * **0.10.2**
   * Support for cursorMark in `SolrQueryBuilder` and nextCursorMark in `SolrQueryResponse`.
 Cursors require Solr 4.7.1, but akka-solr hard-codes the constants from SolrJ's `CursorMarkParams` to maintain compatibility with SolrJ < 4.7.1
   * `SolrQueryBuilder.withSortIfNewField(SortClause)`